X

 What's the Problem?

-One of the difficulties with this situation is that the exact causes of the decline in Kestrels are not known.
+One of the difficulties with this situation is that the cause or causes of the decline in Kestrel population are not known.
 Loss of habitat has been suggested, along with decreasing prey populations, agricultural chemicals and lack of suitable nest sites.

-Kestrels do use both natural cavities (like tree hollows) and artificial cavities (such as old buildings) for their nests, and it is possible that reduced availability of nest sites like these is having an effect on their population.
+Kestrels use both natural locations (such as hollows in trees) and man-made sites (like buildings and bale stacks) as nest locations.
+Nesting sites may be becoming less available due to factors like damage, destruction or removal of the site, or increased competition from growing populations of other cavity-nesting species, such as Stock Doves or Jackdaws.
+It is possible this reduced availability of sites like these is having an effect on their population.
 This limitation can be addressed by the provision of artificial nest sites (nest boxes).
 Nest boxes can be an effective conservation tool in areas where existing breeding sites are threatened with destruction, or are subject to human disturbance.
-Where suitable habitat exists, nest boxes can provide nesting opportunities for cavity nesting birds of prey.
-However, without suitable foraging habitat, the provision of nest boxes is likely to be less effective and so the protection of suitable habitat in addition to the provision of potential nest sites are two conservation methods that should be done together.
+Where suitable habitat exists, nest boxes can provide additional nesting opportunities for cavity nesting birds of prey.
+However, the provision of nest boxes is likely to be less effective if there is not enough suitable foraging habitat nearby.
+An approach combining the protection of suitable foraging habitat along with the provision of additional nest sites is likely to be the most effective conservation strategy.

 Our Project

-In addition to assessing changes in density, the project will also monitor breeding productivity and the effects of over-winter mortality.
+The project has since developed to also monitor breeding productivity and the effects of over-winter mortality, in addition to assessing changes in density.
 In combination, these will lead to a summary picture of how the breeding population changes over time.
 There is also potential to assess changes in the distribution of Kestrels across the study area, and if this is related to changes in environmental factors.
+This project has further expanded in 2025 to include work to identify hunting ranges of adult Kestrels during provisioning.
+This assessment will use GPS tags to provide a baseline for their hunting and home ranges prior to significant landscape improvements and conservation initiatives.

-Detailed surveys for Kestrels (and other species of bird of prey such as Red Kites and Buzzards) are performed by running transects and recording the birds that are seen.
+Detailed surveys for Kestrels (and other species of bird of prey such as Red Kites and Buzzards) are performed using a line-transect survey methodology and recording the birds that are seen.
 The surveys are completed twice each year (in autumn and spring) to estimate densities both before and after the breeding season.

 Project Outcomes